 If, for example, you've chosen to set up your business as a sole proprietorship using your own name, without adding any other words, business registration in BC is not necessary.

 However, if you choose to operate a sole proprietorship under any other name, or want to set up a partnership or corporation, you need to have your name approved by the provincial Corporate Registry before you can register your business.

 In BC, this means you have to fill out a Name Approval Request Form.
 You can get a Name Approval Request Form from your local government's agent office or from the Corporate Registry Web site.
-This link will take you directly to the Name Approval Request Form.

 Filing the Name Approval Request Form will cost you at least $30 (at all OneStop Government Agent offices or the Corporate Registry).
 The fee will vary if you file your Name Approval Request Form at other places such as a Community Futures Development Corporation.

 Once your business name has been approved, you'll have 56 days to complete the registration procedure.
 If you don't, you'll have to start the process all over again with another Name Approval Request.

 So what name restrictions apply?
 Where and how can you file your completed Name Approval Request Form?
 How long does the name approval process itself take?
 Continue onto the next page for the answers to these questions.